2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### KA Conceptual Review

-What is the difference in Roles assigned through Server vs Store Settings, and what describe a potential use for one over the other?
+What is the difference in Roles assigned through Server vs Store Settings, and what describes a potential use for one over the other?

 #### KA Practical Review